mipatterson/typedoc-plugin-pages/docs-source/configuration/configuration-file.md

 	"pages": {
 		"groups": [],
 		"output": "pages",
-		"useMarkdownTitle": true
+		"autoDetectPageTitle": true
 	}
 }
 ```

 ```
-useMarkdownTitle: boolean // Use title from first line of Markdown files
+autoDetectPageTitle: boolean // Use title from first line of Markdown files
 ```

 ## 2. Use a dedicated `pagesconfig.json` file